-If you don’t need to check in regularly because you’re already struggling to meet your payments every month, you’re definitely ready to explore other options.
+If you don’t need to check in regularly because you’re already struggling to meet your payments every month, you’re ready to explore other options.
 Consider the following scenarios as you decide on the best path out of debt.

-Consolidating your credit card debt can be helpful in any number of scenarios.
-If you’re overburdened with multiple payments each month, particularly if they come with high interest rates, you should find out how a personal loan can help.
+Consolidating credit card debt can be helpful in any number of scenarios.
+If you’re overburdened with multiple payments each month, particularly if they come with high interest rates, you should find out how a Payoff personal loan can help.

-It may be better to simply rip off the Bandaid now by making higher monthly payments, compared to making smaller minimum payments that cost more over time.
+It may be better to make higher monthly payments now than smaller minimum payments that cost more over time.
 Even if your current credit card debt is small, consolidating can be beneficial.